erysdren/LuaROTT/README.md

 An enhanced port of Rise of the Triad, based on SDL2.

+Video updates can be found on my [YouTube channel](https://www.youtube.com/@erysdren).

 ## Features

 - Developer console with a number of useful commands